Logo

 Produce hormones that regulate male reproductive function and secondary sexual characteristics.

-Regulates metabolism, immune response, and stress.
+Regulates metabolism, growth, and development.

 Parathyroid Hormone (PTH)